ropensci/roweb3/content/blog/2021-09-14-rspatialdata/index.Rmd

 Also, don't forget to have a look at our [administrative boundaries tutorial](https://rspatialdata.github.io/admin_boundaries.html) which runs you through creating outline maps of countries and their administrative divisions, our [population tutorial](https://rspatialdata.github.io/population.html) which runs you through visualizing population estimates of countries using choropleth maps and cartograms, and our tutorials on  [elevation](https://rspatialdata.github.io/elevation.html), [temperature](https://rspatialdata.github.io/temperature.html), [malaria](https://rspatialdata.github.io/malaria.html), and [air pollution](https://rspatialdata.github.io/air_pollution.html) for ideas on how to download and visualize each respective property.

-**Our goal for rspatialdata is not to be a comprehensive list of R packages or tutorials, but to be a starting point for anyone to find and download spatial data related to different domains, and visualize different types of spatial data objects using different approaches.**

 You just read through some of the things we enjoyed while creating [rspatialdata](https://rspatialdata.github.io/).
 We are excited for you to try it out too!
 So give it a go, get creative with it, and let us know how you did!

+**Our goal for rspatialdata is not to be a comprehensive list of R packages or tutorials, but to be a starting point for anyone to find and download spatial data related to different domains, and visualize different types of spatial data objects using different approaches.**

+So if you can think of more any R-packages that would fit into this collection or ideas on new tutorials or cool spatial visualizations, do reach out to us!
+Let's talk about how we can collaborate!